plizkinzmey/remote-transmission-client-go/docs/architecture.md

 The user interface layer handles the presentation logic and user interaction.
 In this application, it consists of:

-- **Backend UI Integration**: `app.go` serves as the bridge between the Go backend and the React frontend
+- **Backend UI Integration**: `app.go` serves as the bridge between the Go backend and React frontend
-- **Frontend**: React components in the `frontend/src` directory
+- **Frontend**: React components in `frontend/src`

 ## Data Flow

-The typical data flow in the application follows these steps:
+A typical data flow in the application follows these steps:

-1. User interacts with the UI (React frontend)
+1. User interacts with UI (React frontend)
-2. UI calls methods exposed by `app.go`
+2. UI calls methods provided by `app.go`
-3. App delegates to the application service layer
+3. App delegates the request to the application service layer
 4. Application layer coordinates with domain and infrastructure layers
-5. Results flow back up through the layers to the UI
+5. Results flow back through the layers to the UI

 ## Key Design Patterns